The Simpsons Movie: Editing

 Further changes were made after the March 2007 preview screenings of the film in Portland, Oregon and Phoenix, Arizona.
 This included the deletion of Kang and Kodos heavily criticizing the film during the end credits.
-A lot of people at the screenings found the original film too coarse, and some of Homer's behavior too unlikable, so several scenes were toned down to make him appear likable.
+A lot of people at the screenings found the original film too coarse, and some of Homer's behavior too unlikable, so several scenes were toned down to make him more likable.
 Russ Cargill was redesigned several times, originally appearing as an older man whose speech patterns Albert Brooks based on Donald Rumsfeld.
 The older model was the one used by Burger King for the action figure.

 Cargill's scene with Bart and Homer at the film's conclusion was added in to fully resolve his story, and the "Spider-Pig" gag was also a late addition.
 One excised scene, before the dome is put over Springfield, had Mr. Burns reminding viewers that it was the last point in the film that they could get a refund.
 Other deletions included Homer's encounter with a sausage truck driver, a scene with Plopper the pig at the end, and a news report showing the dome's effect on daily life in Springfield in areas such as farming and sports, all of which were featured on the DVD, were cut because they did not fit the overall context of the film.
 Several musical numbers, at various intervals throughout the film, were cut.
 These included a song about Alaska, featuring music by Dave Stewart of Eurythmics.
 Jean said it "got pretty far along in the animation, and then we got scared that the movie began to drag in that section."

 Music

+Hans Zimmer composed the film's score.

-Producer James L. Brooks chose Hans Zimmer to compose the film's score, as they were good friends and regular collaborators.
+James L. Brooks chose Hans Zimmer to compose the film's score, as they were good friends and regular collaborators.
 Zimmer felt that the score was a "unique challenge", and he had to "try and express the style of The Simpsons without wearing the audience out".
 He used Danny Elfman's original opening theme, but did not wish to overuse it.
 He created themes for each member of the family.
 Homer's leitmotif was a major focus, and Zimmer also composed smaller themes for Bart and Marge.
 Regular television series composer Alf Clausen was not asked to score the film, noting: "sometimes you're the windshield, sometimes you're the bug".

 In addition to their appearance in the film, Green Day recorded its own version of the Simpsons theme, and released it as a single.
 Zimmer turned the Spider-Pig song into a choral piece, which was a joke he never intended to be put into the film.
 Zimmer also had to write foreign-language lyrics for the 32 dubbed versions of the song when the film was released internationally.
 He found translating the song into Spanish the hardest to write.
 The same choir learned to sing the piece for each of the foreign-language dubs.